How to Get Your California

 Clear Credential

-This is the advanced teaching credential in California, issued after completing additional professional requirements following the Preliminary Credential.
+This is an advanced teaching credential in California, issued after teachers complete additional professional requirements.
 This second-level credential is valid for five years and is renewable.

 For additional details and the most up-to-date information, visit the state department of education website.

-To teach in California, you’ll need to complete a series of state-mandated assessments.
-Specific exams vary by grade level, subject,
+To teach in California, you’ll need to pass a series of state-mandated assessments.
+Specific exams vary by grade level, subject, and credential type but include an educational skills test along with subject-area exams.

 When you’re ready to apply for your California teaching credential, you’ll submit your application online through the California Commission on Teacher Credentialing (CTC) website.
 This platform allows you to check the status of your application, review correspondence, and access or print your credential once it’s issued.